craftpaperbag/cub/README.md

 #### Issues

-    $ cub issues        # List of issues with issue-numbers.
+    $ cub issues        # List of issues with issue-numbers
+    $ cub issue 123     # show an issue
     $ cub open          # Open new issue

 ## Getting started